Authentic Bagara Rice | Easy and Simple recipe

-The authentic bagara rice is made without vegetables or meat.
+Authentic bagara rice is made without vegetables or meat.
 But, to make it healthier you can add veggies like potato, carrot, green peas, capsicum, beetroot, corn, soya chunks/granules, or even mushrooms.

 Add cashews.
 To make the rice dish, especially when there are guests at home.
-Can saute the cashews and cook along with rice or garnish on top of bagara rice before serving.
+Can saute the cashews and cook them along with rice or garnish on top of bagara rice before serving.

 If you’ve tried this Authentic Bagara Rice recipe, then don’t forget to rate the recipe and leave a comment below!
 Feedback and suggestions are highly appreciated.
 Also, please share the recipes with your friends and family members.

 You can also follow me on Instagram to see what’s latest in my kitchen!

 - 2 cups Water

 - 1/2 Lemon